On the stability of the annulus for the torsion of multiply connected domains: Asymmetry of the exterior domain

-where $\gamma_n$ is the constant appearing in the quantitative isoperimetric inequality \eqref{quant_isop}. \end{lemma} \begin{proof} We assume that $\alpha(G)>0$, otherwise the result is trivial.
-Let us apply the quantitative isoperimetric inequality \eqref{quant_isop} to the level set $\{\Tilde{u}>t\}$ and, then, argue as in the proof of Theorem \ref{buonocore},
+where $\gamma_n$ is the constant appearing in the quantitative isoperimetric inequality \eqref{quant_isop}. \end{lemma} \begin{proof} We assume that $\alpha(G)>0$, since otherwise the statement is trivial.
+Applying the quantitative isoperimetric inequality \eqref{quant_isop} to the superlevel set $\{\tilde u > t\}$, we obtain